edev/sira/README.md

 1. Sira compiles a dictionary mapping variable names to values.
 2. For each variable `v`, Sira searches all fields of the action (except Booleans) for occurrences of `$v` or `${v}` and replaces that text with the variable's value.
 This is implemented as a single regular expression match-and-replace operation; it is not recursive.

-Precise details are below, but as long as you keep things simple, all you need to remember are the two steps above.
+Details are below, but as long as you keep things simple, all you need to remember are the two steps above.

-Task variables override manifest variables, but I am considering reversing this.
-Best practice for now is to avoid defining any given variable in both a task and a manifest that includes the task.
-Pick one, not both.
+Manifest variables override task variables.
+This allows you to use a variable in a task, provide a default value, and optionally override it when you include the task in a manifest.

 Sira replaces variables in the order in which they were defined.
 However, it is a *really bad idea* to depend on this behavior, e.g. to try to create recursive variable substitutions.
-It will work, but your files will almost certainly become inscrutable and impossible to maintain!
+It will work, but your files will almost certainly become inscrutable and nearly impossible to maintain!

 Variables are not substituted in manifests or in other fields of tasks (e.g. `name`).
 They are only applied to actions and only in the manner stated above.
 There is no other "magic."

 For maximum flexibility, there is no error detection when substituting variables.

+For even more detail, read the documentation for `sira::core::action::HostAction::compile()`.

 ### Advanced feature: harness the full power of YAML